amkuipers/dns/README.md

 - if SOA record is returned in an non-authoritive answer, then use that DNS server to get the authoritive answer
 - to lookup the domain name of an IP; the tool reverses the IP and adds .in-addr.arpa.
 So that 1.2.3.4 becomes 4.3.2.1.in-addr.arpa and request for PTR.
 Usage is `./dns 1.1.1.1 ptr` and it responds with `one.one.one.one`.

+When doing investigations, it can involve multiple executions.
+For example if I want to explore the first top-level domain created on the internet `./dns arpa` makes a udp request and returns a soa record referring `a.root-servers.net` as dns server to use.
+A next execution is `./dns arpa any tcp a.root-servers.net` to get 44 authorative answers.

+The `./dns arpa nsec udp a.root-servers.net ` is having 25 answers and record NSEC contains a bitmap that encodes DNS record types.
+Output decodes this.

 ## to do

 - brute force using a list of subdomain names